5 Reasons Not to Buy an Emerald Cut Diamond

 By Stephanie Dore

-Is an emerald cut diamond a good choice?
+Is an emerald cut engagement ring a good choice?

 Let’s reflect on the emerald engagement ring for a minute.
 Its mirror-like facets and regal stature.
 Its celebrity following—I mean, J. Lo, Beyoncé, Amal Clooney, that’s a bridal party we want to be a part of.
 Did we mention its understated elegance?
 All seems like a pretty good pro list right?
 So, then, what could possibly be the cons?